Tutorial: Writing your First Commodore Component

 To install Lieutenant Operator and API on Minikube, we are going to execute the ./1_lieutenant_on_minikube.sh

 script.
-This script mimicks the steps explained in the "Getting Started" tutorial, so we will not go through them here.
-The script is quite self-explanatory, though:
+This script mimicks the steps explained in the "Getting Started" tutorial, so we will not explain it here.

 commands, and wait for the cluster to be in the expected state before continuing.